MVTN: Multi-View Transformation Network for 3D Shape Recognition: Detailed Experimental Setup

+\mysection{MVTN Rendering} Point cloud rendering offers a light alternative to mesh rendering in ShapeNet because its meshes contain large numbers of faces that hinders training the MVTN pipeline.
+Simplifying theses "high-poly" meshes (similar to ModelNet40) results in corrupted shapes that lose their main visual clues.
+Therefore, we use point cloud rendering for ShapeNet, allowing to process all shapes with equal memory requirements.
+Another benefit of point cloud rendering is making it possible to train MVTN with a large batch size on the same GPU (bath size of 30 on V100 GPU).

-We incorporate our MVTN into MVCNN \cite{mvcnn} and ViewGCN \cite{mvviewgcn} and refer to these pipelines as MVTN-MVCNN and MVTN-ViewGCN, respectively.
-Our view configurations \textit{circular-MVTN}, \textit{spherical-MVTN}, and \textit{direct-MVTN} are illustrated in \figLabel{\ref{fig:views-mvt-sup-1}}.
-Since ViewGCN uses view sampling as a core operation, it requires the number of views to be at least 12, and hence, our MVTN-ViewGCN follows accordingly.
-In our experiments, we select PointNet \cite{pointnet} as the shape encoder $\mathbf{H}$.
+\mysection{MVTN Architecture} We incorporate our MVTN into MVCNN \cite{mvcnn} and ViewGCN \cite{mvviewgcn}.
+In our experiments, we select PointNet \cite{pointnet} as the default point encoder of MVTN.
 All MVTNs and their baseline multi-view networks use ResNet18 \cite{resnet} as backbone in our main experiments with output feature size $d=1024$.
-The azimuth angle maximum range ($\mathbf{u}_{\text{bound}}$) is $\frac{180^\circ}{M}$ for circular-MVTN and spherical MVTN, while it is $180^\circ$ for direct-MVTN.
-The elevation angle maximum range is $90^\circ$.
-We use a 4-layer MLP for MVTN's regression network $\mathbf{G}$, which takes as input $M$ azimuth angles, $M$ elevation angles, and the point features $\mathbf{H}(\mathbf{S})$ of size $b=40$.
-The widths of the MVTN networks are illustrated in \figLabel{\ref{fig:architecture-sup}}.
-MVTN concatenates all of its inputs, and the MLP outputs the offsets to the initial $2\times M$ azimuth and elevation angles.
+The azimuth angle maximum range ($\mathbf{u}_{\text{bound}}$) is $\frac{180^\circ}{M}$ for MVTN-circular and MVTN-spherical, while it is $180^\circ$ for MVTN-direct.
+On the other hand, the elevation angle maximum range ($\mathbf{u}_{\text{bound}}$) is $90^\circ$.
+We use a 4-layer MLP for MVTN's regression network $\mathbf{G}$.
+For MVTN-spherical/MVTN-spherical, the regression network takes as input $M$ azimuth angles, $M$ elevation angles, and the point features of shape $\mathbf{S}$ of size $b=40$.
+The widths of the MVTN networks are illustrated in \figLabel{\ref{fig:architecture-sup}}.MVTN concatenates all of its inputs, and the MLP outputs the offsets to the initial $2\times M$ azimuth and elevation angles.
 The size of the MVTN network (with $b=40$) is $14 M^2 + 211 M + 3320$ parameters, where $M$ is the number of views.
-It is a shallow network of only around 8K parameters when $M=12$.
+It is a shallow network of only around 9K parameters when $M=12$.